iSpy Software User Guide

 Tip: Try to choose an IP Camera option (instead of MJPEG or JPEG).
 IP Camera options frequently have audio and better framerates.

 If nothing is found double check the details you entered are correct.
-You may need to contact the manufacturer and ask them how to connect directly to their camera video streams and then add a device using “Video Source” and manually configure the video stream URL instead of using the Wizard, or if it supports ONVIF then add it as an ONVIF device instead.
+You may need to contact the manufacturer and ask them connect directly to their camera video streams and then add a device using “Video Source” and manually configure the video stream URL instead of using the Wizard, or if it supports ONVIF then add it as an ONVIF device instead.

 The live view is where you watch live streams from your devices.
 You can setup multiple live views in Agent and add whatever devices you like to them.
 Agent will intelligently arrange your devices to maximise the available space on whatever device you are using.